 Academic data is collected 3 times a year to “Track” how well students are achieving against their targets.
 More importantly the assessments are then used to assess gaps in knowledge so teachers can then intervene to plug these gaps through a range of strategies such as targeted intervention and SSS feedback.

-For more information on any aspect of our curriculum please contact Paul Willerton (Senior Vice Principal)
+For more information on any aspect of our curriculum please contact Lynsey Grace (Vice Principal)

 "Teaching is now GOOD, which is enabling students to make better progress across the curriculum."